 I hope in time every social media manager will have this type of support from their chief executive.

-I cover social listening in another chapter of Volume 2, but here’s a quick primer if you need one.
+I cover social listening in Chapter 11 of the book, but here’s a quick primer if you need one.
 Especially in a crisis, the volume and complexity of social listening data can be overwhelming.
 But that doesn't mean you should drop it in favor of engagement.
 Push for resources that allow you to engage in simultaneous engagement and listening (Campus Sonar can help with the listening part, even on short notice).
 Whether your role is to work with leaders to inform campus response, respond to individuals on social media, or work with campus safety, timely social listening allows you to answer five key questions in a crisis.

 - How many people are talking about this?